SergerGood/CsvDotNetPackageList/README.md

 ### Configuration Options

 - **Framework** (_optional_): If not specified, the analysis will search for packages across all target frameworks.
-- **WorkingDirectory** (_optional_): The base directory used for resolving relative paths and generating the final CSV output file.
+- **WorkingDirectory** (_required for solution_): The base directory used for resolving relative paths.
 - **Sources** (_required_): A list of project or solution files to analyze.
-If absolute file paths are provided, WorkingDirectory will only be used when generating the final CSV report.
+For projects, you can specify the full path without specifying the WorkingDirectory option.

 ### Example Configuration